Merchant Shipping Act 1995: Part II: Registration

-The Act details British law on entitlement for Ship registration, including qualifications, pre-conditions and the machinery for registration.
+The act details British law on entitlement for Ship registration, including qualifications, pre-conditions and the machinery for registration.

 Part VIII: Lighthouses

-Part VIII of the Act provides the powers and duties of the general lighthouse authorities and local lighthouse authorities.
+Part VIII of the act provides the powers and duties of the general lighthouse authorities and local lighthouse authorities.

 Part IX: Salvage and Wreck

-Receiver of Wreck is a post defined in Part IX of the Act.
+Receiver of Wreck is a post defined in Part IX of the act.
 It is an official of the British government whose main task is to process incoming reports of shipwrecks in order to give legitimate owners the opportunity to retrieve their property and ensure that law-abiding finders of wreck receive an appropriate reward.
-According to the Act, a wreck falls into one of four categories:
+According to the act, a wreck includes jetsam, flotsam, lagan and derelict found on the seashore or in tidal waters.